-Ensure that the card is recognized by Windows® - Doubleclick the Safely Remove Hardware icon in the Windows taskbar.
+ENSURE THAT THE CARD IS RECOGNIZED BY WINDOWS - Double-click the Safely Remove Hardware icon in the Windows taskbar.
 Ensure that the card is listed.

-IF YOU HAVE PROBLEMS WITH A DELL-PROVIDED PC CARD -Contact Dell (see "Contacting Dell" on page 127).
+IF YOU HAVE PROBLEMS WITH A DELL-PROVIDED PC CARD - Contact Dell.
+See page 127.